Build-week-picmetric2/Back-End/README.md

 Todo List:

-Add support for deleting AWS S3 Objects from endpoint.
+Add support for deleting AWS S3 Objects from DELETE endpoint.
+(Currently only deletes record.)

 Add tests for all endpoints